The Endowment Ritual

 As you can see when you watch the current version, there is a lecturer audio recording before, during, and after the film.

-Names, Signs, Tokens and their Covenants
+Names, Signs, Tokens

 The First Token of the Aaronic Priesthood